andreaugusto/MusicBot/README.md

 Line 2: Password

-Line 3: accepts "0" or "1", determines if it checks the amount of days a user have been in the discord (0 turning this check off, 1 turning it on)
+Line 3: accepts "0" or "1", enables or disables the whitelist.
+0 turning it off, 1 turning it on

 Line 4: the number of days until a person can freely interact with the bot and not be on the whitelist